 This terminology is extremely significant—for it was NOT that God had said, “You shall NOT make that kind of fire,” and that these two men made that kind of fire anyway; rather, God had simply said, “You shall make THIS kind of fire,” and, therefore, to make any other kind of fire was sin.
 Unfortunately for these two men, they did just that: they made “Fire B” when God had prescribed “Fire A,” and He repaid their fire with a fire of His own (2).
 Not one Israelite would have failed to “get the point”—you and I had better “get it,” as well!
 He didn’t have to specifically condemn or prohibit every single particular thing of which He disapproves.
 All He has to say is: “Do THIS,” and everything which the mind of man could possibly imagine besides “THIS” is direct rebellion against the word of God.

 The spiritual principle that resulted in the death of Nadab & Abihu has not changed.
-When it comes to the manner in which we worship God: if it is not in the word, it better not be in our worship—for, if we want our worship to be acceptable to God, we “must worship him in spirit and in truth” (John 4:24).
+When it comes to the manner in which we worship God: if it is not in His word, it better not be in our worship.
+For, if we want our worship to be acceptable to God, we “must worship him in spirit and in truth” (John 4:24).